 In March 2014, San Antonio’s Inaugural Poet Laureate Carmen Tafolla staged a production entitled “San Antonio, Mi Pueblo” at the Guadalupe Cultural Arts Center, the culminating event in her poet laureate signature series.
 As part of this production, she commissioned local composer and percussionist George Cisneros of URBAN-15 to write a soundtrack that would allow her to weave her original works alongside those of the collaborating poets.

-Part of National Poetry Month activities, Mega Corazon takes place each April.
-Performances are filmed live in the URBAN-15 studio and, for those based locally, can be viewed in person like any other live event.
-For those unable to attend or outside San Antonio, URBAN-15 also streams Mega Corazon live, online, and in real time via our internet broadcasting system.
-This livestream is accessible across multiple platforms—from computers to tablets to gaming systems to smart phones—and free of charge via our website at https://urban15.org/live-stream/ In this way, a poet in the hand is worth more than two in the book!
+Part of National Poetry Month activities, Mega Corazón takes place each April.
+Performances are livestreamed to poetry lovers around the world via our internet broadcasting system.
+This livestream is accessible across multiple platforms—from computers to tablets to gaming systems to smart phones—and free of charge via our website at http://urban15.org/live-stream/ In this way, a poet in the hand is worth more than two in the book!

-Past participating poets have included Tafolla, former San Antonio Poet Laureate Laurie Ann Guerrero, current San Antonio Poet Laureate Jenny Browne, former Texas Poet Laureate Rosemary Catacalos, internationally-recognized poet Naomi Shihab Nye, father/daughter poetry slam champions Anthony “The Poet” Flores and Amanda Flores, playwright Gregg Barrios, Jazz Poets founder Eduardo Garza, spoken word artist Andrea “Vocab” Sanderson, conjunto master Juan Tejeda, Wings Press editor and musician Bryce Milligan, Gemini Ink director Sheila Black, and many other talented San Antonio poets.
-For a full lineup of performers from this year’s Mega Corazon, please click HERE.
+Past participating poets have included Tafolla; current San Antonio Poet Laureate Andrea “Vocab” Sanderson; former San Antonio Poets Laureate Octavio Quintanilla, Laurie Ann Guerrero, and Jenny Browne; former Texas Poets Laureate Carol Coffee Reposa and Rosemary Catacalos; internationally-recognized author Naomi Shihab Nye; father/daughter poetry slam champions Anthony “The Poet” Flores and Amanda Flores; playwright Gregg Barrios, Jazz Poets founder Eduardo Garza, conjunto masters Juan and Armando Tejeda, Gemini Ink director Sheila Black, and many other talented San Antonio poets.
+For a full lineup of performers from this year’s Mega Corazon 2021, please click HERE.

 “Poetry–that is, the documentation of our experiences–-in San Antonio has already proven to empower generations and help raise the voices of those who might otherwise feel voiceless.
 As long as we keep coming together in this way, we have the opportunity to do some amazing things for our beloved city.”